Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 "What is Spain's distributed solar capacity?"
 "Display Netherlands' centralized solar development" "What is Poland's distributed solar capacity?"
-"Show the UK's solar market position in 2024"
 "What is Sweden's total PV capacity?"
 ```